Introducing Kyoto's recommended cultural experiences to visit !

 Let's wear a kimono in Kyoto and blend in with the history of Japan.

-If you want to know more about kimono, please read this article, "the charm of Kimono".
+If you want to know more about kimono, read our Ninja Blog article on A trip to Kyoto and Tokyo Asakusa to discover the charm of Kimono

 Rika Kimono